ibm-garage/node-garage-utils/README.md

 This module provides common APIs and CLI utilities for Node.js/Express applications at the IBM Garage.

-It requires Node.js 10.13.0 (LTS Dubnium) or later.
+It requires Node.js 12.13.0 (LTS Erbium) or later.

 ## Contents